 Beautiful new events space

-Our purpose-built events space, The Garden Room, will open in time to host the RHS National Rhododendron Competition (22 - 23 April).
+Our purpose-built events space, The Garden Room, opened in time to host the RHS National Rhododendron Competition (22 - 23 April).

 Constructed from local stone and clad in larch, the venue has been designed to sit beautifully within the landscape.
 Newly opened sightlines and large glass doors will enable views to and from the garden, and statement containers of seasonal bedding will provide a bright welcome to the space.